cedekpoole/dalle-image-generator/README.md

 3. Push your branch to your forked repository
 4. Create a pull request to the main repository
 5. Wait for your pull request to be reviewed and merged

+## Credits
+- The main premise of this project came from [Sonny Sangha](https://www.papareact.com/)

+---

+## Questions
+If you have any questions, please contact me via email at: cameron.edek.poole@gmail.com You are also welcome to follow and message me on [LinkedIn](https://www.linkedin.com/in/cam-edek-poole/) or contact me via [this form](https://cedekpoole.com/contact)